Hand-Crafted Bird Collars & Parrot Poncho's

 TAGS: #bird collar #parrot collar #bird collars #parrot collars #bird safe collar

-Here it is: a simple step-by-step process to help familiarize your pet to its new bird collar.
+Here it is: A simple step-by-step process to help familiarize your pet to its new bird collar.
 You're going to use Clicker Training for Birds, which is a proven behavior modification technique that will teach you bird to accept the collar instead having one more thing to be stressed about.
 By introducing the bird e-collar or any other bird wear slowly, you can rest assured that the bird collar is NOT doing more harm than good.
-Keep in mind that you must repeatedly "click and treat" each small behavioral success to for optimum bird e-collar acceptance.How long the training takes depends on your birds’ disposition and how closely you follow the instructions described below, but if everything goes well, you should be looking at around 7-10 days until your bird is fully conditioned to wear the bird collar.
+Keep in mind that you must repeatedly "click and treat" each small behavioral success to for optimum bird e-collar acceptance.How long the collar training takes depends on your birds’ disposition and how closely you follow the instructions described below, but if everything goes well, you should be looking at around 7-10 days until your bird is fully conditioned to wear the bird collar.
 Don't try to rush through the stages and you shouldn't run into any problems.

 1. Understand what you're dealing with.